 In the past, God had spoken to his prophets so they could speak to his people.
-But then 400 years went by when he did not speak to them.
+Then came 400 years of silence in which he did not speak to men.
 Then God sent an angel to a priest named Zechariah.
 Zechariah and his wife, Elizabeth, honored God.
-They were very old, and she had never borne any children.
+They were very old, and she had never born any children.

 The angel said to Zechariah, "Your wife will have a son.
 You will name him John.
-God will fill him with the Holy Spirit, and John will get the people ready to receive the Messiah!"
+God will fill him with the Holy Spirit, and John will get the people ready to accept the Messiah!"
 Zechariah responded, "My wife and I are too old to have children!
 How can I know you are telling me the truth?"